vyos/vyos-documentation/docs/configuration/container/index.rst

     image that does not include the registry in the image name, Vyos will use docker.io as the container registry.

-.. cfgcmd:: set container <name> image
+.. cfgcmd:: set container name <name> image

     Sets the image name in the hub registry